Thursday, October 8, 2009

 3. Think And Grow Rich by Napoleon Hill.

 Read any business orientated books you can get your hands on.
 You must begin to create a new self.
-Do not expect to create a new self once exiting prison.
-The transition must begin before you exit.
-The halfway house is not designed for your rehabilitation nor re-assimilation back into society.
-The halfway house can be a stressful situation just like prison.
-They keep tabs on you, monitor you whereabouts and seem to shadow your every move.
+Do not expect to create a new self once exiting prison - the transition must begin before you exit.
+The halfway house is not designed for your rehabilitation nor re-assimilation back into society, the halfway house can be a stressful situation just like prison: they keep tabs on you, monitor you whereabouts, and seem to shadow your every move.
 The food is actually better in prison.
 You can’t let that distract you from your goals.

-Even from the halfway house I’ve been in meetings with the Presidents of Universal, Sony Pictures and others.
+Even from the halfway house, I’ve been in meetings with the presidents of Universal, Sony Pictures, and others.
 We at Freeway Enterprise are currently in negotiations with UMG about a record label deal.
-Right now were accepting material from Rap and R & B to Blues, Gospel and Pop.
-Be on the lookout for my upcoming movie by Taylor and Ross and my new show.
+Right now, were accepting material from Rap and R&B, to Blues, Gospel and Pop.
+Be on the lookout for my upcoming movie by Taylor and Ross, and my new show.
 Even though I haven’t been out long I’ve made the most of my time.

 Life is going good for me.
 I’m taking my time learning this new technology as I navigate through this dot com world.
 Set your own pace, and run your own race on your own terms.